-Slow Cooker Turnip Greens makes easy work of a favorite Southern dish.
-Perfect for busy weeknights or Sunday suppers!
+Slow Cooker Turnip Greens makes easy work of a delicious Southern dish.
+This turnip greens recipe is a favorite and perfect for busy weeknights, Sunday suppers and New Year’s Day!

 Turnip greens and cool weather go hand in hand, don’t they?
-And slow cooker turnip greens sure do make cooking them even easier!
+And slow cooker turnip greens sure do make cooking this turnip green recipe even easier!

 For Sunday suppers or lunches after church, it is just hard to beat having the slow cooker out on the countertop doing as much of the work for you as possible.
 As a matter of fact, most Sunday’s I’ll have more than one just working away to make our day run a whole lot more smoothly.
-I need all the help I can get!
+Slow cookers are always great for that extra help in the kitchen.

 So, I decided I’d give them a try in my slow cooker.
-Heavens to Betsy if they didn’t produce some of the best tasting, traditional Southern turnip greens I’ve ever tasted!
+Goodness gracious if they didn’t produce some of the best tasting, traditional Southern turnip greens I’ve ever tasted!
 The best part, I didn’t have to worry with them all day long.
 I popped them into my slow cooker, added water and seasonings and set the timer.
 My slow cooker did all the work.

 I love it when things come together like that.
 Don’t you?

 Fill your sink or a large stockpot with lukewarm water.
 Then, chop your turnip greens and add to the water.
 Agitate the water to clean the turnip greens and remove any dirt or grit that may be on the greens.
 Drain away the water and repeat until the turnip greens are cleaned and there is no dirt in the bottom of your sink or stockpot when cleaning the greens.